datasektionen/haj/README.md

 To start your Phoenix server:

-**Mac**
+#### Mac

   This process requires docker, if you don't have it you can either install it [here](https://www.docker.com/products/docker-desktop/) or follow the general instructions below.
+  If you already have a normal postgres installation on your computer, use the general instructions below.

   1. Setup environment with ```make mac-install-env```
   2. Set correct data in the .env file in config/.env
-  3. Run ```make run-dev```, this should open up the website (you will have to reload it the first time)
+  3. Run ```make start-dev```, this should open up the website (you will have to reload it the first time)

+When you have your docker database running, you can use `mix phx.server` to start the server.

-**Windows and general instructions**
+#### Windows and general instructions

   1. Install dependencies with `mix deps.get`
-  2. Install npm dependencies with `cd assets && npm install`
+  2. Install npm dependencies with `cd assets && npm install && cd ..`
   3. Create and migrate your database with `mix ecto.setup`
   4. Start Phoenix endpoint with `mix phx.server` or inside IEx with `iex -S mix phx.server`